rrainey/agc-mechanical-cad/README.md

 ## Introduction

-The [Virtual AGC Project](https://www.ibiblio.org/apollo/) was originally almost exclusively focused on software simulation of the Apollo Guidance Computer (AGC), the computer resident in both the Apollo Command Module and Lunar Excusion Module.
+The [Virtual AGC Project](https://www.ibiblio.org/apollo/) was originally almost exclusively focused on software simulation of the Apollo Guidance Computer (AGC).
+The AGC was the computer resident in both the Apollo Command Module and Lunar Excusion Module.
+It literally navigated man to the Moon and back.

 Over time, the Virtual AGC Project moved in many related directions.
+Simulation projects for other space related guidance systems are being worked on; hybrid hardware and software models of the AGC have been created.
+The circuitry of the AGC has been reproduced using modern IC compoments.

-Recently Rob Burkey, the project's creator, located, scanned, and published the [original MIT/NASA electrical and mechanical drawings of the AGC](https://www.ibiblio.org/apollo/ElectroMechanical.html).
+Recently Ron Burkey, the Virtual AGC project's creator, located, scanned, and published the [original MIT/NASA electrical and mechanical drawings of the AGC](https://www.ibiblio.org/apollo/ElectroMechanical.html).

-The models in this repository represent my work using Fusion 360 to generate models of these original parts using a modern CAD/CAM system.
+The models in this repository represent my work using Fusion 360 to generate models from those original drawings using modern CAD/CAM tooling.

 ## How These Models Were Created